elijahal18/Self-Monitoring-App/README.md

 # Self-Monitoring-App
 Blacklists and whitelists differentness websites.
+Coded through apple scripts and command line(will be added soon)